open-neuroscience/open-neuroscience.github.io/content/en/post/FastSurfer/index.md

 FastSurfer consists of two consecutive main components:

-1. FastSurferCNN - an advanced deep learning architecture capable of whole brain segmentation into 95 classes in under 1 minute (on the GPU), mimicking FreeSurfer�s anatomical segmentation and cortical parcellation (DKTatlas)
+1. FastSurferCNN - an advanced deep learning architecture capable of whole brain segmentation into 95 classes in under 1 minute (on the GPU), mimicking FreeSurfer’s anatomical segmentation and cortical parcellation (DKTatlas)

 2. recon-surf - full FreeSurfer alternative for cortical surface reconstruction, mapping of cortical labels and traditional point-wise and ROI thickness analysis in approximately 60 minutes (+ optionally 30 min for group registration).